 Once finished with his weeping, Walter opened his backpack and took out a small bouquet of violets he’d purchased from a flower shop that morning and placed them on the grave, then continued on.

 Not far from Chopin’s was the much more modest tomb of Marcel Proust, just a forlorn black platform etched with his name.
 Sitting on it, Walter ran his hand over the letters cut into the polished black marble and thought about Amber.
 Even though he was there because she asked him, he’d grown a great appreciation for the writer because of her.

 Inspired by his father who had been responsible for eradicating cholera in France, Marcel Proust wanted to write a book that would do as much good for humanity as his father’s work.
 The subsequent result was a massive masterpiece called In Search of Lost Time, a story about a man’s journey to find the meaning and purpose of life in an effort to learn how to best appreciate existence and make the best use of time.
 In it are explored three possible answers.

 “Fame?”
 Walter said to the grave.
 “If only I had read your book when I was younger maybe I wouldn’t have wasted so much time seeking it because it’s exactly as you said: a fraud.
 Anyone who thinks fame will gain you access to some extraordinary stratum of happiness will be sorely disappointed.
 No amount of money, celebrity, or titles can ever save you from misery, loneliness, and stupidity.

-Walter sat up from the tombstone in astonishment.
+Walter stood up from the tombstone in astonishment.
 Although he knew the story, he had never understood it so clearly until now.
-But often the arrow of time is what finally zippers together the cogs of knowledge and experience into understanding.
+But the arrow of time is often what finally zippers the cogs of knowledge and experience together into understanding.

 He took out a metal spoon from his backpack and found a small patch of dirt next to the tomb and began digging.
 Once he had a small hole, he took out Amber’s suicide note and placed it in it.